clef/handbook/Employment Policies/Working Remotely.md

 * An employee who works from the office 1wk/month or is remote for the majority of their time
 * A team that is distributed

 If and when the current company setup changes, we should address the above situations.
-For the purpose of this document, we interpret remote work as as a co-located employee of Clef working from home or from somewhere irregular.
+For the purpose of this document, we interpret remote work as as a co-located employee of Comake working from home or from somewhere irregular.

 ## Approach